-- 2. Click Start→ Control Panel→ Display→ Settings. - NOTE: If you choose a resolution or color palette that is greater than that which the display supports, the settings adjust automatically to the closest supported values.
-For more information, see your operating system documentation. - 3.
-Click the monitor 2 icon→ Extend my Windows desktop onto this monitor→ Apply. - 4.
-Change Screen resolution to the appropriate sizes for both displays and click Apply. - 5.
-If prompted to restart the computer, click Apply the new color setting without restarting OK. - 6.
+NOTE: If you choose a resolution or color palette that is higher than the display supports, the settings adjust automatically to the closest supported values.
+For more information, see your operating system documentation.

+3. Click the monitor 2 icon→ Extend my Windows desktop onto this monitor→ Apply.

+- 4. Change Screen resolution to the appropriate sizes for both displays and click Apply. - 5.
+If prompted to restart the computer, click Apply the new color setting without restarting $\rightarrow$ OK. - 6.
 If prompted, click OK to resize your desktop. - 7.
 If prompted, click Yes to keep the settings. - 8.
 Click OK to close the Display Properties window.